gatsbyjs/gatsby/packages/gatsby-plugin-google-gtag/README.md

 }
 ```

+### No Analytics in Dev by default

+This plugin automatically disables google analytics when run in development, and enables sending data in a production build.
+Thus, you won't see any traffic in google analytics while developing.
+If you do want to *make sure* everything works, build your site and serve it locally.

 ## Custom Events

 This plugin automatically sends a "pageview" event to all products given as "trackingIds" on every Gatsbys route change.